casbyhexer/StockTracker/README.md

-Stock Tracker App

-Try this stcokc tracker application that helps you analyse market trends
+Try this stock tracker application that helps you analyse market trends